Skip to main content

 Think of your resume as a ticket to an interview.

-It should clearly highlight your skills and experiences, backed by tangible examples.
+An optimized resume should clearly highlight your skills and experiences, backed by tangible examples.
 Projects you've worked on, the results achieved, and why these experiences make you a good fit for the desired job.

 Remember, each job application requires a tailored approach.
 You wouldn't use the same resume for Microsoft and Starbucks, right?